Adamanatite/nlp-global-news-monitor/src/manual.md

 * * ```sysctl -w vm.max_map_count=262144```
 * Run the "controller.py" module in python
 * A web interface should (eventually) pop up (you can also set "launch_web_app" to "false" in the config.json file to only launch the scraping system)

+# Configuring the program
+The **config.json** file provides some variables which can be changed to change how the program operates.
+These variables are:
+* * "min_seconds_per_scrape": The minimum amount of time to wait before scraping from the start again (in seconds)
+* * "empty_days_until_stale": The number of days without a new source until a source is considered stale
+* * "auto_disable_stale_sources": Whether stale sources will automatically be disabled ("true" or "false")
+* * "max_active_crawlers": The maximum number of crawlers which are loaded at the start of the program (from 1 to 9999)
+* * "min_article_length": The minimum length of article body which will be sent into the database (in characters)
+* * "launch_web_app" Whether or not to launch the web app ("true" or "false").
+If false, the scraper system will run in the command line.